 Overall, Bitcoin has come a long way since Satoshi’s original whitepaper, sprouting many previously-unimaginable use cases.
 With DeFi being the driver for Bitcoin on Ethereum, I expect this trend to accelerate as costs are lowered and friction points are removed.
 As Ethereum takes the lead as the main platform where these protocols are built on, I would suggest the Bitcoin community to embrace them rather than sticking to zero-sum tribalism.
 After all, decentralizing finance has been a key objective since Bitcoin’s inception.

-By Lucas Outumuro, the Senior Analyst at IntoTheBlock
+Senior Analyst at IntoTheBlock